-Because I love my daughter and, just like any mother, I wouldn’t trade her for anything, not the miracle of pregnancy nor the plump, brunette baby I dreamed up in my mind.
+Because I love my daughter and, just like any mother, I wouldn’t trade her for anything, not the miracle of pregnancy nor the plump, dark-eyed baby I dreamed up in my mind.

-Because to have experienced bearing a baby or to have met my biological child, I would have to give up the little girl with whom I am completely in love.
-I would have to give up things like her toothy smile that she gives even when I’m being stern, the softness of her voice as she sings the ABCs, the way her tiny hand strokes my skin while she’s laying on my chest.
+Because to have born a baby or to have met my biological child, I’d have to give up the little girl with whom I am completely in love.
+I would have to say goodbye to things like the toothy smile that she gives even when I’m being stern, the softness of her voice as she sings the ABCs, the way her tiny hand strokes my skin while she’s laying on my chest.

 The things I couldn’t live without.

 No, I would not trade my unique journey to motherhood with anyone else’s.
 I wouldn’t change a single thing.